Sami6720/assignment5-alignment/README.md

 1. Install all packages except `flash-attn`, then all packages (`flash-attn` is weird)
 ```
 uv sync --no-install-package flash-attn
+module load cuda # At least this worked for FIR cluster
 uv sync
 ```